Disney layoffs cause widespread hardship in Orlando

 In tourist locations like Orlando, local economies are seeing cascading layoffs.
 Tourists aren’t there to buy food or book hotels, causing still more job cuts.

 People have lined up for food donations throughout the pandemic.
-But what you’re seeing here is particularly bad timing.
+But these people are suffering from particularly bad timing.
 Thousands of theme park workers have been laid off, and as they’re losing their paycheck, one critical food donation resource is suddenly disappearing just when they need it most.

 Amanda Johnson and her husband made a living creating magic, but their fairy tale ended when they were furloughed from the Walt Disney World Resort.